jamestiotio/dbsys/labs/lab10/lab10.md

 1. What is the projected disk space requirement for HDFS in 3 years time?
 5 * 3 * (1.8)^3 * 1.5 = 131.22 TB
 2. What is the projected disk space requirement for HDFS in 3 years time, if we replace RF=3 by RS(10,4)?
 5 * ((10 + 4) / 10) * (1.8)^3 * 1.5 = 61.236 TB

+## Discussion Question 4

+Besides ensuring the semantics are deterministic, what other advantages of having pure computation in a distributed parallel computation like Hadoop?

+It is fault-tolerant since by using pure functions, we do not need to keep track of too many states.
+Re-computation (with guaranteed correctness) can be done in the case of node failures.
+Cost of rollback and recovery is minimized.

+## Discussion Question 5

+How do you see `map` and `reduce` being implemented in a tree-like database such MongoDB?

+See the implementations of `tmap` and `treduce` functions in Lab 10 Exercise 4.

+## Discussion Question 6

+Assume the following about your MapReduce job:

+- Input size: 1TB
+- Block size: 100MB
+- Number of reduce tasks: 10,000
+- Splits and blocks are perfectly aligned.

+1. How many map tasks are there?

+   1 TB / 100 MB = (10^12) / (10^8) = 10^4 = 10,000 map tasks.

+2. How many intermediate files are there?

+   10,000 * 10,000 = 10^8 = 100,000,000 intermediate files.